Cata-dragon/Gagadragon/README.md

 # Gagadragon
 test for gagadragon
 This is test for gagadragon
-gagadragon is a chess player playing catalan
+gagadragon is a chess player playing catalan.
 I love catalan, I like catalan.
+Gaga-dragon, Cata-lan.
+Cata-dragon, Cata-lan